Amenemhat I: Origin

+"The XIIth Dynasty (1991–1786 B.C.E.) originated from the Aswan region.
+As expected, strong Nubian features and dark coloring are seen in their sculpture and relief work.
+This dynasty ranks as among the greatest, whose fame far outlived its actual tenure on the throne."

 Amenemhat was the son of a Senusret and a Nefret, who were not of the royal family.
-His mother is attested to on an offering table that was found at Amenemhat I's pyramid at El-Lisht which also provides her title 'king's mother' and likely in the 'Prophecy of Neferty' in which she is identified as a woman from the Upper Egyptian nome of Ta-Seti.
+His mother is attested to on an offering table that was found at Amenemhat I's pyramid at Lisht which also provides her title 'king's mother' and likely in the 'Prophecy of Neferty' in which she is identified as a woman from the Upper Egyptian nome of Ta-Seti.
 His father is attested to on a block from Karnak and held the title 'god's father'.

 Relationship to Mentuhotep IV

 The relationship between Amenemhat I and his predecessors, particularly Mentuhotep IV, remains unclear, although he may be identical to the vizier Amenemhat under Mentuhotep IV that is mentioned in inscriptions from Wadi Hammamat.
-The inscriptions here record two prophetic events.
-The birth of a gazelle calf on the stone which became Mentuhotep IV's sarcophagus lid, and a sudden rainstorm that revealed a well brimming with water.
+The inscriptions here record two prophetic events: The birth of a gazelle calf on the stone which became Mentuhotep IV's sarcophagus lid, and a sudden rainstorm that revealed a well brimming with water.
 The Egyptologist Gae Callender notes that, presuming the vizier and king to be identical, the report of these miracles were intended to 'signal that he was the one for whom miracles were performed' and indicated that he 'had been favoured by the gods'.
-There is also an inscription on a bowl from El-Lisht bearing the names of both kings.
+There is also an inscription on a bowl from Lisht bearing the names of both kings.
 It led the Egyptologist William Murnane to propose that a period of co-regency was instantiated to legitimize Amenemhat I's accession to the throne, though the Egyptologist Nicolas Grimal considers the posited co-regency to be fictitious.
 Instead, the Egyptologist Wolfram Grajetzki believes it to indicate the respect Amenemhat I had for his predecessor.
 There are indicators of possible unrest attested to in texts from Deir el-Bersha possibly dating to the period that led to Amenemhat I's reign.
 There were also two other claimants – an Inyotef and a Segerseni – that vied for the throne at this time.